Search results for:

 This guide is intended for Hostwinds Cloud VPS and Dedicated Server clients who would like to add the extra security measure of changing the server's SSH port for the Linux-based server.

 Changing the SSH port helps protect against brute force attacks.
 Think of a port like a door to one of the houses in our thief analogy.
 If we make the entrance secret, our thief will have to work a lot harder to find it.
 This means he's more likely to try to find a house with a door in the normal spot.

-Likewise, most hackers aren’t going to try to scan every possible port on your server, because they’re looking for an easy attack.
-So, to make your server less easy to attack, we can change your server’s port.
-To get started, you’ll need to first edit a file as the root user.
+Likewise, most hackers will not try to scan every possible port on your server because they're looking for an easy attack.
+So, to make your serverless easy to attack, we can change your server's port.
+To get started, you'll need first to edit a file as the root user.

 Before proceeding, be sure to take a backup of your ssd_config file so that it can easily be restored.

 First, log in as the root user and edit the file using this command:

 Now that you've opened the file find the line where it says Port 22 and change the 22 to a Dynamic and/or Private Ports number.
 These are ports from 49152 through 65535 and can be used.
 Though nothing stops you from using reserved port numbers, such as 1024 – 49151, it may help avoid technical issues in the future.
 Try to pick a number not related to 22—for instance, 50356.

 Once you've changed the number, save the file by pressing Control-X to save the file with your changes.
 When it asks if you want to save your changes, type y for "yes."

 Edit ssh port in the ssh configuration file.